code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-18-spring-kafka-avro-bijection-example.md

 ---
 title: "Spring Kafka - Avro Bijection Example"
 permalink: /2017/04/spring-kafka-avro-bijection-example.html
-excerpt: "A detailed step-by-step tutorial on how to implement an Avro Serializer &amp; Deserializer using Twitter Bijection, Spring Kafka and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to implement an Avro Serializer &amp; Deserializer using Twitter Bijection, Spring Kafka, and Spring Boot."
 date: 2017-04-18
 modified: 2017-04-18
 header: